-- the applicant/participant has physical or mental health issues that indicate, either before or during the telephone interview, that a telephone interview will not be effective; or - the applicant/participant speaks a language that is not covered under Local Law 73 and needs assistance in the interpretation of forms.
+- The applicant/participant has physical or mental health issues that indicate, either before or during the telephone interview, that a telephone interview will not be effective; or - The applicant/participant speaks a language that is not covered under Local Law 73 and needs assistance in the interpretation/translation of forms.

-Requests for on-site interpretation must be sent to ORIA via e-mail and can only be made by a LESA liaison at the Center.
+Requests for on-site interpretation must be sent to ORIA via e-mail and can only be made by a LEP Liaison at the Center.

-Refer to Attachment B for instructions on contacting the telephone interpretation service.
+Refer to HRA-103(E) for instructions on contacting the telephone interpretation service.